smith-xyz/argus-observe-rules/README.md

 ---

-**Security is a community effort.** Join security practitioners worldwide in building the most comprehensive, battle-tested collection of security rules for modern development.
+**Security is a community effort.** Help us build useful security rules that make codebases safer and more secure.